2026 KAFP Board of Directors

 Leadership Criteria

 With any position that serves on the board, prior leadership experience is essential to success, but we won’t dictate to you what sources that experience should derive from.
-As part of the application process, nominees will provide information about their leadership experiences as well as share their passion for leading the KAFP.
+Nominees will provide information about leadership experiences as well as share their passion for leading the KAFP.
 The Leadership Development Committee will also give you a call for an interview.
 We don’t want to hinder anyone’s interest in leadership service with a long list of arbitrary criteria that is daunting.

-The Secretary and Treasurer positions must be filled by an active KAFP member in good standing.
-Neither position automatically succeeds to President-Elect.
-The three at-large director positions must be filled by an active KAFP member in good standing.
+The At-large director positions must be filled by an active KAFP member in good standing.
 The resident director position must be filled by a first- or second-year resident participating in a Kansas residency program and be a resident member of KAFP in good standing.
 The student director position must be filled by a first, second- or third-year medical student attending a medical school in Kansas and be a student member of the KAFP.

 Best practices define characteristics of great non-profit board leaders as follows: